 This industry is dependent on how much money people have to spend once they have paid for the ‘essentials’, such as food and fuel bills.

-Almost half the people working in hairdressing and barbering are self-employed, at 48%, and in beauty it is 57%.
+57% of people working in hairdressing and barbering are self-employed, and in beauty it is 54%.

 You will find useful information on careers and qualifications in the industry on the Hair and Beauty Industry Authority (Habia) website.
 Habia is now part of the SkillsActive Group.